WailBoukhari1/Wail_Boukhari_S1_B2_LibraryManagementV2/README.md

 This project aims to enhance a console-based library management application by adding data persistence and advanced functionalities.
 The application utilizes a relational database to store information about documents and users and leverages advanced Java concepts to optimize and extend its features.

 ## General Objective of the Application
-The main objective is to extend the functionality of a library management application by integrating data persistence using PostgreSQL, while applying advanced Object-Oriented Programming (OOP) concepts in Java.
+The main objective is to extend the functionality of a library management application by integrating data persistence using PostgreSQL while applying advanced Object-Oriented Programming (OOP) concepts in Java.
 This includes managing borrowing, reservations, and users, as well as advanced search and input validation.

 ## Technologies Used
-- **Java 8**: For Object-Oriented Programming, functional interfaces, lambda expressions, and advanced date handling with Java Time API.
+- **Java 8**: For Object-Oriented Programming, functional interfaces, lambda expressions, and advanced data handling with Java Time API.
 - **PostgreSQL**: For relational database management.
 - **JDBC**: For database connectivity.
 - **HashMaps**: To optimize document searches.